 Apparently, the reason for this region lock is that Rockstar does not want to register as a gambling entity (such as with other online gambling websites).
 Even if you now have to accept a new EULA, this effectively means that they’re not able to deliver this type of content to a large number of countries.

+As far as I understand the law (and other games that do this), the real problem here is the fact that players are able to buy in-game currency with real money and then spend it all gambling (instead of buying new in-game cars).
 Well, if that’s the problem, then the already present chip currency could be used to *legally* buy stuff without having to convert it to the real-cash-connected GTA bucks – that wouldn’t be gambling and that would solve the legal conundrum.
 Think about it Rockstar!

 Make sure you follow me on Twitch if you wish to stay up to date about when these things change or a legal alternative has been found!

+Most countries have grey-area laws on online gambling.
 Most regulate physical gambling effectively but lack online regulation.

 Here in the EU, only a few players in Germany seem to be able to access the Casino features.
 This has sparked a rush to VPN services.
 Players are trying to connect via VPN to get a German or American IP address in order to play at the Diamond Casino.
 Note: Some people argue that this practice may get your account banned for trying to bypass common online identity checks.